So, you like the lever action shotgun, but you don’t know which one to choose for trap and skeet.

 The Last Few Words on Lever Action Shotguns

 Lever action shotguns are fun to shoot.
 Of that, there is no doubt.
-At the same time, they cannot be taken seriously as firearms that are made for shooting skeet and trap.
+At the same time, they cannot be taken seriously as firearms for shooting skeet and trap.

 If you’re going to be genuinely competitive, then you need to consider a different type of gun for skeet or trap shooting.
-If you just want to have some fun on the range, have at it.
+If you just want to have a good time on the range, have at it.